During the late part of the 20th century, the Thai real estate market experienced a higher growth rate than practically anywhere else in Asia.

 Your options are fairly limited when it comes to these OTC stocks though.
 They lack liquidity if you’re making sizable trades, and the vast majority of Thailand’s over 500 stocks aren’t listed outside the country.

-Trading individual stocks in Thailand will require arrangements with a broker that will let you access them.
+Trading stocks in Thailand as a foreigner will require arrangements with a broker that will let you access the exchange.
+Most brokerage firms outside of Southeast Asia simply don’t provide access.

 Thailand’s Currency: The Baht